Pick the Right Niche to Land

 Financial Services and Newsletters – The Most Well Paid Freelance Writing Jobs Around

 Your clients in the financial industry are companies that publish newsletters that offer financial advice, highlight stock picks, or teach investment strategies.
 You could also write for banks, credit card companies, mortgage brokers, insurance companies, or financial advisors.
 In terms of opportunity for the direct-mail copywriter, this industry is a giant.

 The medical and alternative health field is another example of the tremendous need – and opportunity – for good copywriters.
 In this market, you may find yourself writing a direct-mail package for a subscription newsletter, a vitamin supplement, a health-related book, or a hospital or university.
 Writing for this market can be very rewarding because your letter may actually help connect people with a life-saving product.

-Self-Help – The Market That Pays You Six Figures to Improve Your Life
+Self-Improvement – The Market That Pays You Six-Figures to Improve Your Life

 Christian Market – Writing for a Higher Purpose

 Now you can combine your passion for writing great copy and your spiritual passion into a new and fulfilling career in the Christian market.
 This exciting, emerging frontier in copywriting is hot right now … and shows every sign of growing hotter.

 Discover the unique characteristics of this market along with all the critical nuances you need to know about to succeed.
 Get the tools and know-how to combine your passion and your work into a wonderful and meaningful career in one of the fastest growing markets today.

 Fundraising – Selling Your Services to Non-Profit Companies